 Colorado Master GardenerSM

-In Arapahoe County, a dedicated group of 75 to 80 Colorado Master GardenerSM (CMG) volunteers serve nearly 7,000 residents annually through answering questions and concerns regarding gardening.
+In Arapahoe County, a dedicated group of 90 Colorado Master GardenerSM (CMG) volunteers serve nearly 7,000 residents annually by answering questions and providing diagnostic help in gardening.

 Ask a Colorado Master GardenerSM

 Colorado Master Gardener volunteers are available to answer telephone calls throughout the year and to assist walk-in clients during the growing season (April through October).
 Professional horticulture staff also available in the office year-round.
 Contact us at 303-730-1920, by email, or visit us for help with:

 - Insect identification and diagnosis

 - Plant identification and diagnosis

 - General garden and yard information

 - Household insect pests of food and clothing